powsybl/powsybl.github.io/docs/user_stories/capacity_calculation_rsc.md

 - Individual and common grid modelling and data set delivery

  We are going to explain how to perform a coordinated capacity computation using PowSyBl and some specific developments.
 We want to ensure that flows across borders respect given maximum admissible values, while ensuring electricity security of supply.
-If some overloads are reported, a remedial actions optimisation is called to find the cheaper solution to solve the constraints.
+If some overloads are reported, a remedial actions optimization is called to find the cheaper solution to solve the constraints.
 Remedial actions can be either changing the tap of a PST (it modifies the impedance of the network and so the load flows) or generator redispatching.

 # Workflow

 The first input data of this process is the network model, coming from UCTE or CIM-CGMES European exchange formats.
-We also need an object to define the security domain of the network, build from a CRAC file (for "Contingency list, Remedial Actions and additional Constraints"): it contains a contingencies list, the constraints to monitor and the available remedial actions to get rid of the constraints.
+We also need an object to define the security domain of the network, built from a CRAC file (for "Contingency list, Remedial Actions and additional Constraints"): it contains a contingencies list, the constraints to monitor and the available remedial actions to get rid of the constraints.

 In this process, we also need two computation engines:
-- A loadflow calculation is launched before and after contingency to identify overloads.
+- A loadflow calculation is launched before and after each contingency to identify overloads.
 - A sensitivity calculation : for each border, a sensitivity analysis determines the impact on the flow of a small variation of the PST angle, and that for all PSTs, and determines the impact on the flow of a small variation of the generation, and that for all generators.

 A cost function is built from the previous results of the sensitivity computation.
 It is then sent to a solver to find the remedial actions avoiding constraints at a minimal cost.